tmoens/zebrafish-facility-manager/zf-usage-docs/docs/why-zfm.md

 ### Lineage Navigation

-The system allows users to trace backwards and forwards through the stock lineage.
+When viewing a stock, the user also sees the parents and offspring of that stock, including a summary of the transgenes and mutations of the parents and offspring.
-Sufficient information is presented in the interface to let the user choose the parent or offspring that carries a particular trait.
+So, users can navigate within the lineage keeping a particular transgene or mutation in focus.

 ### Tank Label Printing (With QR Code)